kjhyun824/react_study/README.md

 - [SKIP] Lecture 11.
 Let's Test Your React Mastery
 - Lecture 12.
 Understanding Hooks in React
 - Lecture 13.
 Navigation From Scratch
+- [SKIP] Lecture 14.
+Hooks in Practice
+- [SKIP] Lecture 15.
+Deployment a React App
+- Lecture 16.
+On We Go...
+To Redux!